2 International trade

 8. Country \(H\) will suffer a loss of welfare due to opening up to trade.

-Exercise 2.4 Production and consumption (Solution A.7)
+Exercise 2.4 Production and consumption (?sol-gains)

 Show that opening markets to foreign trade can be beneficial for a small economy where only two goods can be produced and consumed.
 Use a two-way diagram to do this.
 In particular, show the consumption and production point of the economy in autarky with the corresponding price relation.
 Then assume that the economy opens up to the foreign market, allowing it to buy goods at world prices that are different from prices in autarky.
 Show the consumption and production point of the autarkic economy with the corresponding price relation under free trade.
 Can you outline the higher level of welfare in free trade?